 The improvement in quality is largely due to the fact that automation eliminates human error in processes.
 However, human skills are still needed.
 Not everything can be automated, as there are still invoices that cannot be handled by a robot.

-The team of robot programmers was initially trained by in-house staff.
-Volunteers were sought to train as programmers.
-There was no shortage of volunteers.
+In-house staff initially trained the team of robot programmers.
+Volunteers were sought to train as programmers—and there was no shortage of volunteers.
 "We started with seven people, who either worked in our finance and HR service teams or in our IT department.
-They learned UIPath coding.
+They learned UiPath coding.
 From then on, about half of the team members came from in-house and half were recruited," says Hartikainen.
-New employees study independently through UIPath, the software-robotics-platform manufacturer, making extensive use of their training materials.
-Palkeet has not laid off any employees as a result of the software-robotics projects.
+New employees study independently through UiPath, the software-robotics-platform manufacturer, making extensive use of their training materials.
+Palkeet hasn't laid off any employees because of the software-robotics projects.
 The streamlining of processes has created opportunities for people to work in specialist roles, including in customer service and other areas.

 With software robotics, we are well on track to achieve the goals we set during the pre-study in 2015.